 Instructions

-- Once the tincture is ready to be decanted, line a funnel with cheesecloth and place the tip of the funnel into the neck of a dark amber glass bottle.
-Pour the solvent and the jewelweed into the cheesecloth-lined funnel, pressing to make sure all of the liquid makes it into the bottle.
+- After the infusion period, prepare to strain the tincture by lining a funnel with cheesecloth and placing it over the neck of a dark amber glass bottle.
+Slowly pour the tincture and jewelweed mixture into the funnel, pressing the plant matter gently to extract all of the liquid into the bottle.

 Notes